-Gestalt psychology is a school of thought that was founded in the 20th century.
-It provided a framework for the study of perception.
-The premise of gestalt psychology emphasizes that the whole of anything is greater than its parts and that attributes of the whole can't be deduced by analyzing any of the parts on their own accord.
+Gestalt psychology suggests a school of thought that perceives a whole psychological system as more significant than its single parts and that you cannot simply focus on a part in its simplest form.
+Providing a framework for the study of perception, Gestalt theory posits that the attributes of the whole can't be deduced by analyzing any of the parts on their own.

 How Did Gestalt Psychology Develop?

-Early researchers were unsettled by what was then considered a sterile approach to the scientific study of mental health processes.
+Early researchers were unsettled by what seemed to be a sterile approach to the scientific study of mental health processes.
 Gestalt psychology was developed partly to add a humanistic element to the study of perception.
-Researchers in gestalt psychology brought the qualities of form, meaning, and value into their work, where previous researchers had ignored them.
+Researchers in Gestalt psychology brought the qualities of form, meaning, and value into their work, whereas previous researchers had ignored them.

-Max Wertheimer wrote "Experimentelle Studien über das Sehen von Bewegung" which translates "Experimental Studies of the Perception of Movement" in 1912 which became the origin of the Gestalt school of thought.
-Wertheimer worked in conjunction with psychologists Wolfgang Köhler and Kurt Koffka to develop the theory.
-Wertheimer also proved how gestalt principles could be used to explore and explain problems in ethics, the nature of truth, and political behavior.
+Max Wertheimer wrote "Experimentelle Studien über das Sehen von Bewegung" (Experimental Studies of the Perception of Movement) in 1912, which became an eminent "textbook" of Gestalt psychology.
+Wertheimer worked in conjunction with psychologists Köhler and Koffka to develop the theory.
+Wertheimer also proved how Gestalt principles could be used to explain problems in ethics, the nature of truth, and political behavior.

-The trio applied the gestalt theory to issues of perception including problem-solving, learning, and thinking.
-Wertheimer, Köhler, and Koffka had all relocated to the United States by the mid-1930s and become professors.
+The trio then applied Gestalt psychology theory to issues of perception, including problem-solving, learning, and thinking.
+Wertheimer, Köhler, and Koffka had all relocated to the United States by the mid-1930s and became professors.

-Fritz Perls, a German psychiatrist, and psychoanalyst went to Frankfurt to become the assistant to Kurt Goldstein at the Institute for Brain Damaged Soldiers.
-Goldstein was also a researcher in gestalt theory.
-Perls had become dis-infatuated with certain Freudian theories and methods and sought to develop his system of psychotherapy.
-There, Perls had the opportunity to come under the tutelage of a great number of psychologists, psychoanalysts, and existential philosophers, who directly or indirectly had roles in gestalt principles and gestalt therapy.
-It was also at the Institute for Brain Damaged Soldiers that he met his wife, Laura Perls, who was also a student of gestalt therapy.
+In 1926, Fritz Perls, a German psychiatrist and psychoanalyst, went to Frankfurt to become the assistant to Kurt Goldstein at the Institute for Brain-Damaged Soldiers.
+Goldstein was also a researcher in Gestalt theory.
+Perls had become disenchanted with specific Freudian theories and methods and sought to develop a new system of psychotherapy.

-The goal of gestalt therapy is to help clients become aware of the primary sensations within themselves and their environment so they can respond to situations better.
-Therapists guide clients to focus on the "here and now" as opposed to focusing on past experiences.
-Once clients can fully experience the present, they can more easily confront past conflicts, or as Perls called them-incomplete gestalts.
+The goal of Gestalt therapy is often to help clients become aware of their primary sensations and environment so they can respond more effectively in the present moment.
+Therapists guide clients to focus on the "here and now" instead of past experiences.
+Once clients can fully experience the present, they may more easily confront past conflicts or, as Perls called them, "incomplete Gestalts."

 What Are Examples Of Gestalt Psychology?

-If you've ever looked closely at an oil or acrylic painting of a landscape, you may notice that the painting is made up of varying brush strokes or effects from a palette knife that doesn't seem to make sense close up.
-However, if you back away from the painting, you perceive the brushstrokes as grass, trees, and solid ground.
+If you've ever looked closely at an oil or acrylic painting of a landscape, you may notice that the painting is made up of varying brush strokes or effects from a palette knife that don't make sense when viewed up close.
+However, if you back away from the painting, you may perceive the brushstrokes as grass, trees, and solid ground.
 This is an example of similarity.
-We perceive the brushstrokes as similar to sights that we see in nature.
+We perceive the brushstrokes similarly to how we might see plants in nature.

 What About Gestalt Psychology Today?